neta767/elevators/README.md

 # Elevators

-### An elevators system with the ability to define floors number and elevators number.
+### Elevator system with the ability to define floors number and elevators number.

-## Functionally
+## Functionality

-- Configuration form for number of elevators and numbers of floors
+- Configuration for the desired number of elevators and numbers of floors
-- Able to call from each floor to elevator just when in call state
+- Able to call an elevator from any floor
 - Display the time it will take the elevator to reach the designated floor
 - Display the elevators and floors button status (call/arrived/waiting)
-- Make a sound when the elevator reaches the floor
+- Play a sound when the elevator reaches the designated floor

 [screen-capture.webm](https://user-images.githubusercontent.com/59369034/225016970-df01ffd8-959c-4b97-bd1a-d5f4231c180d.webm|width=100)

 ###

 [screen-capture (1).webm](https://user-images.githubusercontent.com/59369034/225017193-8025a976-d1be-404c-ba74-324447615065.webm|width=100)

 ## Built with